Luxury Holiday Villas In Portugal To Rent

 This superb 3-bed villa with private pool, south-facing terrace and magnificent views is within 5 minutes walk of all of the amenities of Obidos.
 Exceptional golf courses and immaculate beaches are easily accessible.
 Perfect for families or groups of friends alike.Prices from £450.00 pwView More

 An Introduction to Portugal

-Portugal is a tranquil country and a place known for it's diverse offering of activities for all to enjoy.
+Portugal is a tranquil country and a place known for its diverse offering of activities for all to enjoy.
 From the rocky mountain peaks, obscure gorges and charming vineyards of the north, to the pristine sandy beaches, scenic hills and wide horizons in the south, tourists have fascinating amounts of history and culture to discover in Portugal.

 The country has effortlessly combined culture, heritage and liberal attitudes to invent one of Europe’s finest holiday destinations.
-The countries relatively small size offers a place rich with history and culture, and therefore is appealing to a wide variety of visitors.
+The country’s relatively small size offers a place rich with history and culture, and therefore is appealing to a wide variety of visitors.